 More recently, unitarity bounds have been extensively discussed in the literature to assess the range of validity of Effective Field Theories (EFTs)~\cite{Gounaris:1994cm,Corbett:2014ora,Corbett:2017qgl,DiLuzio:2017chi}.
 Indeed, non-renormalizable interactions generate scattering amplitudes growing with energy, thus leading to unitarity violation at some large energy scale.
 As a result, a correct interpretation of experimental data, such as those inherent to tails of kinematical distributions, has to be necessarily supplemented by unitarity bounds.

-The standard way of implementing unitarity bounds is through $2\to 2$ scatterings of particles with helicities $h_i$ and proceeds in two steps: i) expansion of the helicity amplitudes into partial waves $a_{h_i}^J$ with fixed total angular momentum $J$ by means of the Wigner rotation matrix~\cite{Jacob:1959at} and ii) diagonalization of the partial wave scattering matrix.
+The standard way of implementing unitarity bounds relies on $2\to 2$ scatterings of particles with helicities $h_i$ and proceeds in two steps: i) expansion of the helicity amplitudes into partial waves $a_{h_i}^J$ with fixed total angular momentum $J$ by means of the Wigner rotation matrix~\cite{Jacob:1959at} and ii) diagonalization of the partial wave scattering matrix.
 In this coupled channel analysis, the most stringent limit is then obtained by imposing the partial wave unitarity bound $|a_{h_i}^J|_{\rm max} \lesssim 1$ on the largest eigenvalue.

 Although very popular, the above method suffers from two serious shortcomings which significantly reduce its regime of applicability.
-On the one side, partial wave decompositions are known only for $2\to 2$ processes.
+On the one hand, partial wave decompositions are known only for $2\to 2$ processes.
 However, since in many cases $2 \to N$ (with $N > 2$) amplitudes show a faster growth with energy than $2 \to 2$ amplitudes, unitarity bounds from $2 \to N$ processes are expected to dominate at high energies, which can be probed at future colliders such as FCC-ee~\cite{FCC:2018byv} or a high-energy Muon Collider~\cite{Accettura:2023ked}.